POLARIZED LIGHT: A PRACTICAL

 "Excellent course.
 Will help in my current job."

-"Great Class - Recommend highly to anyone working in optics or radiometry."
+"Great Class - Recommend highly to anyone working in

 "Both content and presentation were excellent."

-"I thought Mr. Fisher did an excellent job with the topic and the
+"I thought Mr. Fisher did an excellent job with the

 "This course was superb!"

-This course, presented by Dr. R. A. Fisher, will cover beginning and
+This course, presented by Dr. R. A. Fisher, will cover

-will utilize numerous demonstrations, including "hands-on" activities.
+The presentations will utilize numerous demonstrations, including "hands-on"

-a half-wave plate.
+and a half-wave plate.

-Considerable material will be appropriate for those who wish to become
+Considerable material will be appropriate for those who

-how to use various polarization-modifying elements (linear polarizers,
+will learn how to use various polarization-modifying elements (linear polarizers,

 half-wave plates, Faraday rotators, etc.) to convert the beam's state of